dionyziz/endofcodes/SPECIFICATION.md

 7. The username reported by the bot is associated with the user who is using the bot URL.

 Each request from the grader to the bot uses either HTTP GET or HTTP POST.
 The requests are made on the bot base URL and contain an appended request URI which is in the form "resource" where resource is the name of a REST resource.
-When performing an HTTP GET request, a resource can be a named item, in which case the individual resource is retrieved, or a generic resource type name, in which the listing of all named resource of the particular type are retrieved.
+A resource or resource type can be identified by the URL or through the HTTP variables passed; this distinction is made clear in the documented API calls below and exists to ease the development of bots.
+When performing an HTTP GET request, a resource can be a named item, in which case the individual resource is retrieved, or a generic resource type name, in which the listing of all named resources of the particular type are retrieved.
 When performing an HTTP POST request, an additional “method” HTTP POST variable is included, which can take the following values:

 1. create